nhost/nuxt/README.md

 1. `true`: User has to be authenticated to access this page.
 Users who are logged out will be redirected to the `logout` route.
 2. `false`: This is the default value; no authentication required.
 3. `'guest'`: This page can only be accessed by unauthenticated users.
-Users who have logged in will be redirected to the `home` route.
+Users who are logged in will be redirected to the `home` route.

 ## Typescript